-CFM Management is currently determining final plans for Sunday CFMs during Spoleto and details will be forthcoming.
-Vendors must complete an additional Application & Participation Agreement for all CFMs which are not included in the Regular Season, while no additional application fee is required.
-At CFM Management's election, CFM may allow non-Regular Season vendors to participate in Holiday Market based on the types of products they offer for sale.
+Vendors must complete an additional Application & Participation Agreement for all markets, which are not included in the Regular Season, while no additional application fee is required.
+At CFM Management's election, CFM may allow non-Regular Season vendors to participate in Holiday Markets based on the types of products they offer for sale.
 Hours of operation are subject to change at the discretion of CFM Management.
 Change in hours of operation typically arises in the event of an "Extreme Weather Warning" from NOAA's (National Oceanic & Atmospheric Association) National Weather Service.
-See Weather Related Cancellations (pg, 24).
+See Weather Related Cancellations (pg.
+24).

 The CFM is committed to creating a diverse marketplace with the highest quality, locally produced products available.
 All applicants must reside and operate within CFM Boundaries (pg.
-25) while priority acceptance is given to Charleston County, followed by Berkeley, Colleton and Dorchester County.
-Proof of Business Address will be required to include one or all of the following: Lease agreement or Title to Real Estate (Deed) and/or Property Taxes.
-City of Charleston reserves the right to make onsite visits to business establishments and may require additional proof of residence or business location.
-Although the CFM will not be bound to apply a particular set of selection criteria in every instance and must reserve unconditional discretion to accept or deny an applicant, CFM Management considers many factors while evaluating each submission and invites all eligible vendors to apply.
+25), while priority acceptance is given to Charleston County, followed by Berkeley, Colleton and Dorchester County.
+City of Charleston reserves the right to make onsite visits to business establishments and may require proof of residence and/or business location.
+Although the CFM will not be bound to apply a particular set of selection criteria in every instance and must reserve unconditional discretion to accept or deny any applicant, CFM Management considers many factors while evaluating each submission and invites all eligible vendors to apply.

-About CFM
+ABOUT CFM